azureyau/biddingAPI/README.md

   - `objID` (optional): ID of the bidding response to retrieve.

 - **Responses:**
-  1. server states
+   - server states
         - `200 OK`: Returns bidding data.
         - `404 Not Found`: No data found.
         - `500 Internal Server Error`: Server error.
+   - response body
-  2. without objID:
+      1. without objID:
-    JSON of a list of bidding of "start bid"
+          - JSON of a list of bidding of "start bid"
-  3. with objID:
+      1. with objID:
-    JSON of a list of bidding of "response bid" for the objectID
+          - JSON of a list of bidding of "response bid" for the objectID

 ---